luciarharrison/coronavirus/README.md

 Easy changes -- includes two files, athome.html and outside.html.
 It includes information on how to flatten the curve at home and outside

 Resources -- More resources on how to properly wear a mask, what mask you should wear and information from the CDC on the coronavirus.

+Zip -- download the zip and test it out yourself!